BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-1-personas.md

 More details about the personas and other UX methods can be found in [BGS Design Toolkit](http://digital-planning.glpages.ad.nerc.ac.uk/design-toolkit/docs/32-persona-templates/).

-To start creating your own personas, you can use one of the templates below:
+To start creating your own personas, you can use one of the templates

 * [Figma Persona template](https://www.figma.com/file/m9lYsQmQX16ugcSL47cpzl/Persona-template-and-examples?node-id=0%3A1\)
 * [Miro Persona template](https://miro.com/app/board/o9J_l2vzPNs=/)